-- 7.1.6 Monitoring of bird species is required in order to demonstrate success in reaching the target of the restored wetland supporting, as a minimum, the number of individuals of waterbird species (i.e. Little Grebe, Black-faced Spoonbill, Yellow Bittern, Black-crowned Night Heron, Chinese Pond Heron, Eastern Cattle Egret, Grey Heron, Great Egret, Intermediate Egret, Little Egret, Great Cormorant, Black-winged Stilt, Pied Avocet, Spotted Redshank, Common Redshank, Marsh Sandpiper, Common Greenshank, Wood Sandpiper, White-throated Kingfisher, Pied Kingfisher if present) recorded during the 12-month survey conducted for the EcoIA.
+- 7.1.6 Monitoring of families/groups of bird species is required in order to demonstrate success in reaching the target (two-fold increase of abundance in the same period of pre-constructions surveys conducted) of the restored wetland supporting, the total number of individuals of waterbird species of the families/groups of birds including Cuculidae, Alcedinidae, Podicipedidae, Phalacrocoracidae, Ardeidae and Anatidae (e.g. Little Grebe, Black-faced Spoonbill, Yellow Bittern, Black-crowned Night Heron, Chinese Pond Heron, Eastern Cattle Egret, Grey Heron, Great Egret, Intermediate Egret, Little Egret, Great Cormorant, Black-winged Stilt, Pied Avocet, Spotted Redshank, Common Redshank, Marsh Sandpiper, Common Greenshank, Wood Sandpiper, White-throated Kingfisher, Pied Kingfisher if present) that were recorded during the 12-month survey conducted for the EcoIA.
 Surveys will be undertaken monthly.
 During each survey visit, the surveyor will walk slowly around the perimeter of the wetland and along bunds, and will identify and enumerate all birds recorded.
 Surveys will commence within one hour of sunrise. - 7.1.7 In addition to the bird monitoring, surveys for other fauna groups are also required to be conducted to exhibit the successfulness of the habitat condition targets.
 Fauna groups of dragonfly, reptile and mammal are also needed to be recorded during the monthly survey visits.
 For the reptile and mammal (specifically for bats), the surveys will commence before sunset and during night time.